gtxaspec/wz_mini_hacks/README.md

 * Person
 * Cat ( for emotional support during setup )
 * Computer
-* 256MB or larger Micro-SD Card is required!
+* 256MB or larger Micro-SD Card is required!(400MB if overlay image is used)
 * Higher class Micro-SD cards will ensure better performance

 ## Setup / Configuration / Installation